elashrry/notion2memrise/README.md

 - Many will come as I use the code more and more.

 # improvements
+- Get pronunciation of words from WordReference to Memrise.
 - Make sure to delete words from database on Memrise as well.
 - Function to create the course on Memrise in complex mode.
 - Is it possible to convert these scripts to a Notion integration?